awesome-llm-papers/awesome-llm-papers.github.io/_publications/madotto2021few.markdown

 citations: 44
 bibkey: madotto2021few
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2110.08118'}]
-tags: [GPT, Training Techniques, Fine-Tuning, Few-Shot, Prompting, Model Architecture]
+tags: [Model Architecture, GPT, Fine-Tuning, Few-Shot, Prompting, Training Techniques, Evaluation]
 ---
 Learning to converse using only a few examples is a great challenge in conversational AI.
 The current best conversational models, which are either